UniSQ-Surveying/Topcon_Tools/README.md

 ## Invite Students

-A semi-automated of inviting people to a Topcon organisation.
+A semi-automated way of inviting people to a Topcon organisation.